GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-12/index.md

 An **Intent to Experiment** is an optional step if we’d like to request an origin trial.
-Developers **can [sign up for the origin trial](/blog/origin-trials/)** of a feature, and then **test  it on your production site**.
+Developers **can [sign up for the origin trial](/blog/origin-trials/)** of a feature, and then **test it in production**.
 It's called an experiment because we have specific aspects of the feature we want to validate in real-world environments.
 Developers that can **test and share the results of those tests** provide valuable feedback to help iterate and evolve the feature.

 An **Intent to Ship** is the final milestone which signals that a feature is now complete and ready for general availability.
 Once approved, the feature is